KannonZenetism/zenetism-field-physics/structural-physics/spx/structural-empirical-interface.md

 - entropy may correspond to Khaonic orientation
 - morphogenesis may correspond to C₁₀ Formweave
 - resonance phenomena may correspond to C₇ Harmonic
-- entanglement may correspond to C₉ Non-Local Unity
+- entanglement may correspond to C₉ Non-Local Coherence
 - membrane dynamics may correspond to boundary conditions
 - coherence failure may correspond to entropic operator activity